 Go Fishing in NJ!

-Free Fishing Days in New Jersey are June 16 and 17 this year.
-While kids under 16 can always fish without a license, on that weekend adults can too, making it the perfect opportunity for families to enjoy this inexpensive outdoor activity.
+Kids under 16 can always fish without a license, and although adults can't, it is a great opportunity for families to enjoy an inexpensive outdoor activity.
 It’s easier than you think to get started.
 Just ask Metuchen dad Matt Flood, a former NYC boy who wanted to get his 4- and 5-year-old outside and away from the TV.
 He bought two kids’ fishing rods and bait and took the kids to a nearby park with a pond.
 They caught lots of sunfish and a couple of trout and now look forward to the activity every spring.
 One of the best parts, Flood says, is seeing the kids’ pride when they make a catch.

 New Jersey offers more than 400 publicly accessible lakes, ponds, and reservoirs where families can fish.
 How to choose a good one?
 Al Ivany, principal biologist at the NJ DEP Division of Fish and Wildlife, suggests starting with a small pond or lake.
 We found fishy waters in each of eight counties of north and central New Jersey.
 They are also within walking distance to kid-friendly amenities like playgrounds, boat rentals, and (unless otherwise noted) the most important amenity of all: restrooms!

 For instant access to more information about these parks, visit the Jersey Jaunts section of our website for website links.

 • Saffin Pond, Mahlon Dickerson Reservation, Jefferson Township (Note: restrooms not nearby)

 Visit the NJ DEP Division of Fish and Wildlife website for a full list of waterways and up-to-date fishing info.

 Renée Sagiv Riebling is a freelance writer from central New Jersey.
 She and her husband and two children are always on the lookout for new adventures.